battyone/legendary-octo-happiness/README.md

 ## Initialize the SQLITE database

-So, for example, to setup for nowcoast and idpgis, use
+So, for example, to setup for idpgis, use

 ```
-agp-initialize nowcoast
-agp-initialize idpgis
+ags-initialize idpgis
 ```

 # Let 'er rip!

 ```
-./run process_daily_logs.sh
+./process_daily_logs.sh idpgis
 ```

 This first time, it will take a while for this to run, as it has to get thru